-The existing car park will be replaced by a new 1,057 space multi-storey car park.
-A new footbridge will link the car park with all the platforms and will be ready in late 2016.
-There will be improved station interchange and reduced congestion at Clair Road/ Perrymount Road, and there will also be a new Waitrose supermarket.

-The ongoing Thameslink infrastructure and new trains investment programme will increase capacity, particularly though London.
-The route runs north-south through London between Bedford and Brighton.
-Most of the trains are expected to be new by the end of 2018, with the first new trains arriving in 2016.
-This value of this project is £6.5 billion and it has both public and private funding.

 Various station enhancements are also planned including improvements to waiting rooms and toilet facilities.

 Sources of Funding Network Rail

 Southern Railway

 Further Information Network Rail

-Southern Railway
+• Southern Railway

-Transport - Cycling, walking and equestrian routes Lead Organisation(s) West Sussex County Council West Sussex Local Access Forum (WSLAF) Sources of Information Rights of Way Improvement Plan (West Sussex County Council) Mid Sussex Cycle Strategy (2013) Key Issues As the Highway Authority, West Sussex County Council is responsible for recording, protecting and maintaining public rights of way.
+Transport - Cycling, walking and equestrian routes and equestrian routes

+Lead Organisation(s) West Sussex County Council

+West Sussex Local Access Forum (WSLAF)

+Sources of Information Rights of Way Improvement Plan (West Sussex County Council)

+Mid Sussex Cycle Strategy (2013)

+Key Issues As the Highway Authority, West Sussex County Council is responsible for recording, protecting and maintaining public rights of way.
 Some of the key issues identified in the Rights of Way Improvement Plan include maintenance of the existing network, information provision, more multi-user routes required to link new development with the countryside, and difficulty in access to the countryside.

-Existing Provision Walking: There is an extensive network of footpaths and pedestrian routes, with walking a popular pastime.
-Most routes are rural in character providing access to and within the District's attractive Wealden landscape but these can be difficult to use due to the dominant clay soil within the District.
-Many footpaths also provide local communication links, whether to services, or for recreation or commuting.
-Cycling: National Cycle Network Route 20 travels through the west of the District connecting London to Brighton.
+Existing Provision Walking:

+There is an extensive network of footpaths and pedestrian routes, with walking a popular pastime.
+Most routes are rural in character providing access to and within the District's attractive Wealden landscape but these can

+Organisations such as Natural England, National Trust, Forestry Commission and Sustrans West Sussex County Council Sources of Funding A number of neighbournood plans are keen to promote cycle routes and associated initiastructure.
+The planning of large scale development proposals at Burgess Hill will aim to provide walking and cycling route networks and crossing facilities that link new housing to local services, employment areas and railway stations as well as providing access to the countryside.
+This will include implementation of routes comprising the Burgess Hill Green Circle Network.
+West Sussex Local Access Forum has identified a number of routes to enhance off-road provision across the District; examples include off-road cycling and equestrian routes between Burgess Hill and Hurstpierpoint.
+Where opportunities arise, particularly in association with development, public footpaths will be improved and upgraded to public bridleways to improve safe sustainable public access.
+Improvements that provide new access opportunities, which could be delivered through a variety of commercial, charitable, public authority and volunteer partnerships, will be secured through development masterplanning and planning agreements.
+A number of neighbourbood plane are keep to promote cycle routes and accordated infrastructure Dlanned Drovision National Cycle Network Route 20 travels through the west of the District connecting London to Brighton.
 Route 21 links East Grinstead to Crawley.
 A number of significant cycle routes exist including Worth Way (connecting Crawley and East Grinstead) and Forest Way in East Grinstead.
 The District contains a number of other cycle routes, but like equestrians (see below), cyclists have only a few bridleways available to use.
 Horse riding: There are few public bridleways or routes otherwise usable by horses within the District.
 This is very limiting for the significant horse and rider population of the District, which generally need to connect disparate bridleways along roads and/ or through developed areas, which can deter riders and create situations of conflict.
-Horse-drawn carriage driving: There is virtually no off-road provision within the District.
-Planned Provision A number of neighbourhood plans are keen to promote cycle routes and associated infrastructure.
-The planning of large scale development proposals at Burgess Hill will aim to provide walking and cycling route networks and crossing facilities that link new housing to local services, employment areas and railway stations as well as providing access to the countryside.
-This will include implementation of routes comprising the Burgess Hill Green Circle Network.
-West Sussex Local Access Forum has identified a number of routes to enhance off-road provision across the District; examples include off-road cycling and equestrian routes between Burgess Hill and Haywards Heath, also Burgess Hill and Hurstpierpoint.
-Where opportunities arise, particularly in association with development, public footpaths will be improved and upgraded to public bridleways to improve safe sustainable public access.
-Improvements that provide new access opportunities, which could be delivered through a variety of commercial, charitable, public authority and volunteer partnerships, will be secured through development masterplanning and planning agreements.
-Sources of Funding West Sussex County Council Organisations such as Natural England, National Trust, Forestry Commission and Sustrans
+Horse-drawn carriage driving: There is virtually no off-road provision within the District. be difficult to use due to the dominant clay soil within the District.
+Many footpaths also provide local communication links, whether to services, or for recreation or commuting.

-• Section 106/ CIL
+Section 106/ CIL

-Further Information • West Sussex County Council
+Further Information West Sussex County Council

-• West Sussex Local Access Forum
+West Sussex Local Access Forum